JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/dev/)
 [![Build Status](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl/workflows/CI/badge.svg)](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl/actions)

-Creating consistent 3D images of geophysical and geological datasets and turning that into an input model for geodynamic simulations is often challenging.
-The aim of this package is to help with this, by providing a number of routines to easily import data and create a consistent 3D visualisation from it in the VTK-toolkit format, which can for example be viewed with [Paraview](https://www.paraview.org).
-In addition, we provide a range of tools that helps to generate input models to perform geodynamic simulations and import the results of such simulations back into julia.
+While Geophysics and Geology offer an increasing number of 3D images of the subsurface, turning them into an input model for geodynamic simulations remains challenging.
+This package:

+(1) **provides** several routines to import data in the VTK-toolkit format, which can be visualized with state-of-the-art tools like [Paraview](https://www.paraview.org);

+(2) **proposes** tools to generate input models to perform geodynamic simulations and import their results back into Julia;

+(3) **offers** to applied geophysicists and geologists open-access tools to visualize legacy or novel quantitative and conceptual models.

 ![README_img](./docs/src/assets/img/Readme_pic.png)
 ### Contents